 APPLE TREE MUSIC

-The choral music of Ian Assersohn
+The music of Ian Assersohn

 Ian Assersohn (b.
 1958) is an award-winning composer, arranger, workshop leader and choral director whose works are widely performed both in the UK and abroad.